Noshaid/First-React.js-Web-App/README.md

 # First-React.js-Web-App

+1. npx create-react-app  ./   (./ is for current directory)
+2. npm start (run app on localhost 3000)

 A simple react.js web app to show movies list according to search keyword.

 As a mobile developer, I decided to jump into the world of the web and start practicing React JS